antimof/UxPlay/README.md

    (Some choices of videosink might not work on your system.)

 **-t _timeout_**  will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous _timeout_ seconds.
-(You may wish to use this  because an idle Bonjour registration eventually becomes unavailable for new connections.)
-This option should not be used if the display window is an OpenGL window (e.g., on MacOS without X11), as an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed.
+(You may wish to use this  because the Server may not be visible to  new Clients that were inactive when the Server was launched, and an idle Bonjour registration also eventually becomes unavailable for new connections.)
+The timer only starts once a Client has first made a mirror connection and then has disconnected with "Stop Mirrroring".
+_This option should **not** be used if the display window is an OpenGL window on MacOS, as such an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed._

 # ChangeLog